nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 put credit back where it belongs.
 Only people behaving well ever did, and a record cannot store good behavior.

 I did not set out to find any of this.
+I spent a decade inside Nix, and this summer, after years of building the atom, I saw that it could replace Nix outright; that was the last post.
+At the same time I was working with Zach on identity, where I am the amateur, and his atomic actions, small self-contained records that are canonicalized, signed, and optionally named by their attestation, kept looking like the thing I was building for packages.
+In July we tried to model three systems formally, Nix, a software bill of materials, and the atom, once each had a record format under it, and only the atom turned out to be generative over signatures: the only one where you could keep deriving what to trust rather than being handed a list.
+That was the first real insight, and it let us ask a question I had not thought to ask in ten
+years: does this problem have a formal upper bound?
+It did.
+The bound kept showing properties about how long a claim stays true, which became two smaller results we thought were the whole story, until the question of whether there were exactly three ways to fail came up in the middle of them and was too interesting to leave.
+It had an answer.
-I was trying to fix one problem in packaging, how a system can know what it was built from, and then a different problem in identity, how it can know who someone is once their keys have changed, and the two kept turning out to be the same problem.
-I followed that one problem to where it led, and where it led was out of both fields.
-A finding about what any record can and cannot answer will not fit in the vocabulary of package managers or key rotation; it has to be said at the level it actually lives at, which is the level of anyone who keeps a record and asks it whom to believe.
+Then months of using that answer showed it was one piece of a calculus, and the calculus has since become an engine.
+Most of the years before this are experiments and false starts I never wrote down, and I was wrong for most of them.
+A finding about what any record can and cannot answer does not fit in the vocabulary of package managers or key rotation; it has to be said at the level it lives at, which is the level of anyone who keeps a record and asks it whom to believe.
 That is why this post exists, and why an engineer who was fixing two things is now writing to everyone.